LEARNAcademy/syllabus/Rails-M/06rails_generate_resource_cont.md

 ![Post Response in Postman](../assets/postman/postman-create-json.png)

-Notice that we get a **Status: 200 OK** and we get the newly created guitar in the body of our response.
+Notice that we get the newly created guitar in the body of our response.

 ##  Coding a destroy response